Zeyu-Xie/Hydrangea-RSS/README.md

 # Hydrangea-RSS

-An RSS Reader on iOS Devices.
+An iOS app for rendering RSS feeds.